Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Introduction

-While collaborative perception within small teams of autonomous robots is currently challenging, we believe it useful to look forward to very large teams, or swarms of robots and start tackling the problems specific to this scale of deployment.
-Prior works on swarm robotics have identified a few key properties required for swarm compatibility~\cite{brambillaswarmroboticsreview2013} such as: communication and sensing must be local to the robot neighborhood, and robots should not rely on a centralized authority or global knowledge.
-In the specific case of C-SLAM~\cite{kegeleirsswarmslamchallenges2021}, additional properties such as flexibility and scalability must be considered.

 In this paper, we propose novel techniques assembled in a complete resource-efficient C-SLAM framework compliant with these key swarm compatibility properties.
-Our approach is fully decentralized, supports different types of sensors (stereo cameras, RGB-D cameras, and lidars), relies only on sporadic connectivity, and requires significantly less communication than previous techniques.
-To reduce the required data exchanges, we introduce a novel budgeted approach to select candidate inter-robot loop closures based on algebraic connectivity maximization, adapted from recent work on pose graph sparsification~\cite{dohertyspectralmeasurementsparsification2022}.
+Our approach is fully decentralized, supports different types of sensors (stereo cameras, RGB-D cameras, and lidars), and requires significantly less communication than previous techniques.
+To reduce data exchanges, we introduce a novel budgeted approach to select candidate inter-robot loop closures based on algebraic connectivity maximization, inspired from recent work on pose graph sparsification~\cite{dohertyspectralmeasurementsparsification2022}.
 This preprocessing of place recognition matches allows us to achieve accurate C-SLAM estimates faster and using fewer communication resources.
-Moreover, we leverage ROS~2~\cite{macenskirobotoperatingsystem2022} and recent advances in robotic software engineering, to make our framework compatible with ad-hoc networks.

-In summary, this paper offers the following \textbf{contributions}: \begin{itemize} \item A sparse budgeted inter-robot loop closure detection algorithm under communication constraints based on algebraic connectivity maximization; \item A decentralized approach to neighbor management and pose graph optimization suited for sporadic inter-robot communication; \item A swarm-compatible open-source framework based on ROS~2 which supports lidars, as well as stereo or RGB-D cameras; \item An extensive evaluation of the overall system performance on datasets and in a real-world experiment. \end{itemize}
+Moreover, we leverage advances in robotic software engineering, to make our framework compatible with ad-hoc networks.
+In summary, we offer the following \textbf{contributions}: \begin{itemize} \item A sparse budgeted inter-robot loop closure detection algorithm under communication constraints based on algebraic connectivity maximization; \item A decentralized approach to neighbor management and pose graph optimization suited for sporadic inter-robot communication; \item A swarm-compatible open-source framework which supports lidars, as well as stereo or RGB-D cameras; \end{itemize} We extensively evaluate of the overall system performance on datasets and in a real-world experiment.

-The rest of this paper is organized as follows: \cref{sec:related_work} presents some context and related work; \cref{sec:system_overview} provides an overview of the system; \cref{sec:frontend} presents the front-end mechanisms including our novel inter-robot loop closure prioritization; \cref{sec:back_end} details the estimation process in the back-end; \cref{sec:experiments} presents experimental results; and \cref{sec:conclusion} offers conclusions and suggests future works.